Badonviller Marsch: History

 Siegfried's race fought for his right, got free!

 HookedCross shines from the rock to the sea.

 Brethren, to work, faithful to the Leader!

 The march is often reported as Hitler's favourite.
 However, Hitler is quoted in Traudl Junge's autobiography, Until the Final Hour (2002), as denying that it was his favourite march, and was merely misconstrued as such because of a favourable remark he had made about it.

-In 1956, the first director of the Bundeswehr Militärmusikdienst, Friedrich Deisenroth, provided a „Fachdienstliche Anweisung“ (specific service directive) for the West German Bundeswehr bands, to avoid playing the march except in concert settings with distinctive, educational reference to the historical background.
-The official title is still Badonviller-Marsch, using the French form of the name.
-Its connection with the Third Reich damaged the reputation of Georg Fürst as a composer in post-war Germany.
+In 1956, the first director of West Germany's Bundeswehr Militärmusikdienst, Friedrich Deisenroth, provided a Fachdienstliche Anweisung ("specific service directive") for military bands, to avoid playing the march except in concert settings with distinctive, educational reference to the historical background.
+The official title is still "Badonviller-Marsch", using the French form of the name.
+Its connection with Nazi Germany damaged the reputation of Georg Fürst as a composer in post-war Germany.
 A revival of his other compositions took place in the 1990s, however.
 Orchestras of the Communist National People's Army started to adapt a broader range of traditional marches as early as in the 1960s, but Badonviller was left out, as were similarly the Fridericus-Rex-Grenadiermarsch and Preußens Gloria.